sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 10/01/2021 23:14 PT_
+_Updated 10/04/2021 22:40 PT_

-v7.7 is on track for release on Wednesday 10/6.
+v7.7 is delayed due to the number of bugs found in the beta.
+We will provide an updated ETA as soon as we can.
 We will no longer be releasing a 7.7.1 patch.
 All those issues have been split between 7.7 and 7.8.

 ***

 ### Upcoming Releases
-- v7.7    - October 6, 2021
+- v7.7    - TBD, ASAP
 - v7.8    - October 20, 2021

 ### Past Releases